Can I detach an audio track from a video file and save it as an MP3 on Mac? You may have the same question when you would like to:

 Download, install and run Cisdem Video Converter on your Mac.

-Straightly drag-n-drop videos you need to process into the program or import your target videos from Media Browser.
+Straightly drag-n-drop videos into the program, or import your target videos from the “File” menu > “Add File(s)”.

 Click next to the audio format, and the “Advanced Settings” panel will pop up.
 Change the Quality, Codec, Sample Rate, Bit Rate, and Channel based on your demands.

-After all the settings are done, click at the bottom right corner to start extracting audio from video on Mac.
+After all your settings are done, click at the bottom right corner to start extracting audio from video on Mac.
 Your audio files will be saved at a designated location.

 iMovie is a sought-after video editing application amongst Apple users, which is able to make videos from various types of digital cameras, encoded files, and images.
 More importantly, if your iMovie video has both sound and visuals, it can export or separate audio from video in iMovie.

 To detach audio from the exported iMovie video, you can right-click the video, then pick "Encode Selected Video Files” > “Audio Only”, and hit “Continue” to get M4A audio.